amirzandieh/QJL/README.md

 ## Overview
 QJL (Quantized Johnson-Lindenstrauss) is a novel approach to compress the Key-Value (KV) cache in large language models (LLMs).
-QJL applies a Johnson-Lindenstrauss transform followed by sign-bit quantization, resulting in a 1-bit representation of key embeddings.
-Unlike existing methods, QJL eliminates memory overheads by removing the need to store quantization constants while providing an unbiased estimator for inner products with minimal distortion.
+It applies a Johnson-Lindenstrauss (JL) transform as a preconditioner to the embedding vectors in the cache, then quantizes the transformed vectors to a single sign bit, resulting in a 1-bit representation of the embedding vectors.
+Preconditioning with the JL transform enables QJL to quantize vectors in the cache to a single bit without needing to normalize the embedding vectors, while providing an unbiased estimator for inner products with minimal distortion.
+This eliminates memory overheads associated with storing quantization constants, which is common in previous methods.

 ![LLM Decoding](./img/fig_llm_decoding.png)

-QJL achieves high relative distortion accuracy on attention scores.
-It handles practical considerations like outliers in key embeddings and uses an orthogonalized JL transform for improved performance.
-The method is designed to be efficient and GPU-friendly, with lightweight CUDA kernels for core operations.
+QJL achieves provably minimal relative distortion on attention scores, effortlessly handles practical challenges like outlier coordinates in key embeddings, and can be enhanced using orthogonalized JL transforms for improved performance.
+The method is modular and is specifically designed to be efficient and GPU-friendly, with lightweight CUDA kernels for core operations.
+The functional block diagram of QJL is shown below.

 ![QJL](./img/fig_qjl3.png)